-This activity supports basic research in materials sciences using microscopy and spectroscopy techniques.
-The research includes experiments and theory to understand the atomic, electronic, and magnetic structures and properties of materials.
-This activity also supports the development of new instrumentation and techniques, including ultrafast diffraction and imaging techniques, to advance basic science and materials characterizations for energy applications.
-The goal is to develop a fundamental understanding of materials through advanced microscopy and spectroscopy.
+This program supports basic research in materials sciences using advanced electron and scanning probe microscopy and related spectroscopy techniques to understand the atomic, electronic, and magnetic structures and properties of materials.
+This activity also supports the development of new instrumentation concepts and quantitative techniques to advance materials characterizations for energy applications.
+Supported advancements include ultrafast electron diffraction and imaging techniques.
+The goal is to develop a fundamental understanding of materials, including quantum phenomena, through advanced microscopy, spectroscopy, and the associated theoretical tools.